Timilehintaiw/Portfolio/README.md

 #### Reporting and Collaboration:
 * Generating detailed performance reports to share findings with stakeholders.
 * Collaborating with developers and system architects to address performance issues.
+*
   #### Automation testing
 * Learning to use Selenium WebDriver for automating web application testing.
 * Writing basic test scripts in Java to perform actions like login, navigation, and validation.
 * Interacting with web elements using techniques like locators (ID, name, CSS selectors, and XPath).
 * Understanding the structure of Selenium test scripts, including setup, execution, and teardown.
+* Playwright: Proficient in automating browser interactions and creating robust test scripts for end-to-end testing.
 #### Test Scenario Automation:
 *Automating functional tests to ensure application workflows operate correctly.
 *Beginning to explore data-driven testing for validating multiple inputs.